Technigo/project-weather-app/README.md

 Photo by Gabriela Palai: https://www.pexels.com/photo/person-standing-on-brown-wooden-dock-395196/

 ## The problem

+First time working on branches on git and vscode, and learning all the different commands in the terminal.

 Describe how you approached to problem, and what tools and techniques you used to solve it.
 How did you plan?
 What technologies did you use?
 If you had more time, what would be next?